 - Medium Peel - five days.

-- Deep peel - two weeks.
+- Deep peel - four weeks.

 Chemical peel treatments – different types, and how they compare